-Thank you for considering the very rewarding career of a Self Employed Community Midwife (SECM), either as a lead midwife or in a second midwife only capacity.
+Thank you for considering the very rewarding career of a Self Employed Community Midwife (SECM), either as a lead midwife or in a second midwife-only capacity.

 Here is some information that we hope will help you through the process.

-- a love of midwifery
+- A love of midwifery

-- be happy to work both independently and as part of a team
+- Be happy to work both independently and as part of a team

-- have good support
+- Have good support

-- be flexible
+- Be flexible

-- be willing to contribute to midwifery issues
+- Be willing to contribute to midwifery issues

-- full driving licence or chauffeur
+- Full driving licence or chauffeur

-- a full member of the CMA (membership fee €75 per annum, from May to April)
+- A full member of the CMA

-- full tank and a charged mobile phone
+- Full tank and a charged mobile phone

-- a signed MOU and Agreement with the HSE
+- A signed MOU and Agreement with the HSE

-(a signed MOU and agreement with the HSE is the means by which we access Professional Indemnity Insurance through the State Claims Agency (SCA/CIS)
+A signed MOU and agreement with the HSE is the means by which we access Professional Indemnity Insurance through the State Claims Agency (SCA/CIS).

 - Registered Midwife with NMBI, up to date registration

-- Signed Patient Assurance Assurance Certificate (PSAC)
+- Signed Patient Safety Assurance Certificate (PSAC)

-- Public liability Insurance, accessed throughout the CMA (€250 to €300 p.a.
-May to April)
+- Public liability Insurance, accessed throughout the CMA (cost based on caseload numbers).

 - Three years post qualification midwifery experience

-- Up to date Neonatal Resuscitation certification
+- Up to date Neonatal

 - Emergency Skills and Drills training (PROMPT, ALSO, Community Emergencies)